Rosalie Osborne Gibb Art

 art to soothe the soul and uplift the spirit

 Whilst in London and Kent (amongst other things!)
-I worked as Art Director for photo shoots, as an Interior Designer, having studied at the Royal Academy of Fine Arts, Regent Street, London, worked as Private Secretary to the Chief Accountant of Columbia Pictures, Admin for an F3 racing team at Brands Hatch, trained with the KFA as an adult keep fitter instructor, designed and carried out promotional work for the major yarn companies in the UK, Europe and Mexico, designed for most craft, knitting and machine knitting magazines, produced a knitting pattern book for a Mexican yarn company and conducted workshops on many creative crafts.
+I worked as Art Director for photo shoots, as an Interior Designer, having studied at the Royal Academy of Fine Arts, Regent Street, London, worked as Private Secretary to the Chief Accountant of Columbia Pictures, Admin for an F3 racing team at Brands Hatch, trained with the KFA as an adult keep fit instructor, designed and carried out promotional work for the major yarn companies in the UK, Europe and Mexico, designed for most craft, knitting and machine knitting magazines, produced two knitting pattern books for a Mexican yarn company and conducted workshops on many creative crafts.
 During this time I also ran the North Foreland Lighthouse (automated but still operational) in Broadstairs as a Visitor Centre.

 I regularly exhibit in my local area, both solo exhibitions and as part of a group, including at the Norfolk Wildlife Trust, Cley, The Forum in Norwich and Blickling Hall, Aylsham (National Trust).